Toward a Framework for Adaptive Impedance Control of an Upper-limb Prosthesis

 \section{Related work}

-There is well-established literature on human-motor control and the importance of muscle impedance adaptation for stable physical interaction with the environment~\citep{hogan1985mechanics,flash1990human,perreault2001effects}.
-Impedance control is a widely used paradigm to define the mechanical impedance of the robot at the point of contact with the object being manipulated~\citep{hogan1985impedance}.
+It is well-established in the research literature that impedance modulation of muscles is a critical motor-control strategy in humans for stable physical interaction with the environment~\cite{hogan1990mechanical,flash1990human,perreault2001effects}.
+Muscle impedance is a complex concept, but it has been summarised as mechanical impedance, a dynamic operator that defines the forces generated by an object in response to some imposed motion \cite{hogan1985mechanics}.

+Research in robotics has widely used the mechanical impedance paradigm to shape the interaction between a robot and the environment~\cite{hogan1985impedance}.
 However, implementing variable impedance behaviour on a robot is challenging since the choice of controller gains depends on the task, system constraints, and environmental properties.
-In human-robot interaction scenarios that require the robot to physically cooperate with humans or acquire the user's control skills (e.g., teleoperation, prosthesis control), it is crucial to allow the user to control the robot's kinematics and physical interaction with the environment.
-This requirement is more pronounced in prostheses control because the user and the robot (prosthesis) are two agents of the same system.
+In human-robot interaction scenarios that require the robot to physically cooperate with humans or acquire the user's control skills (e.g., teleoperation, prosthesis control), it is crucial to allow the user to control the robot's kinematics and dynamics in order to modulate its interaction with the environment.
+This requirement is more pronounced with prostheses because the user and the prosthesis (i.e., robot) are two agents in the same system.